KomodoPlatform/developer-docs/README.md

 ./deploy.sh
 ```

-The above script uses your `git <USERNAME>` from the Global git configuration of your system.
+The above script uses your `git <USERNAME>` from the global git configuration of your system.

 ## Using Docker: